 I began my working life in NHS hospital laboratories, initially in Haematology at the Glasgow Western Infirmary and latterly in Medical Genetics at Yorkhill Hospital, Glasgow.

-Jane Guiller is a Lecturer in Psychology in the Department of Psychology, Social Work and Allied Health Sciences.
+Jane Guiller is a Senior Lecturer in Psychology in the Department of Psychology at Glasgow Caledonian University (GCU) and the Departmental Learning and Teaching Advisor.

 I graduated in Biochemistry and undertook my PhD at the University of Liverpool.